Healthy Homes Assessment Lochain

 Lochain Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory for all Lochain and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory throughout Lochain and New Zealand rental homes where it is reasonably practicable to install.

-• Private landlords and property managers have to ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a renewal, new or a change in lease.
+• Private landlords and property managers have to make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of any renewal, new or a change in tenant.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.

-• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes